bit-whisperer/RazerBlade152022Drivers/README.md

 Use this to add the audio driver to the driverstore and delete the old one: https://github.com/lostindark/DriverStoreExplorer/releases

 I was unable to find what the rest were for, but the three listed above were the ones I was successfully able to find and update.

-# Other Tweaks

-You can add inertia scrolling on the trackpad back with a registry tweak.

-HKEY_CURRENT_USER/Software/Microsoft/Wisp/Touch

-In this directory, change "Friction" to 15 and log out and log back in.

-If it doesn't apply the first time, restart until it does.
-It took me two restarts to get it applied the first time.

-If it still doesn't apply, search for the Friction key and replace any ones that get found with 15.

-After that, it will be persistent after every startup.

-It may not work perfectly on 2% of programs, but at least it restores the functionality.

-If palm rejection is not working correctly on the trackpad, you can increase the aggressiveness of the palm rejection.

-HKEY_CURRENT_USER/Software/Microsoft/Windows/CurrentVersion/PrecisionTouchPad

-Look for the AAPThreshold key and then set the value from 2 to 3.
-0 will disable palm rejection.